csmith-project/creduce/INSTALL.md

 Before compiling C-Reduce yourself, you might want to see if your OS comes with a precompiled package for C-Reduce.
-Ubuntu, Debian, Gentoo, and Mac OS X (Homebrew) all do.
+Ubuntu, Debian, Gentoo, FreeBSD and Mac OS X (Homebrew) all do.
 For example, on OS X:

 ```
 $ brew install creduce